Marco Tábuas

 Marco António Miranda Tábuas (born 29 October 1976) is a Portuguese former professional footballer who played as a goalkeeper.

-He began his career at Vitória Setúbal, and went on to make 156 first team appearances (of which 110 were in the Primeira Liga) for the club after making his debut in October 1997.
+He began his career at Vitória Setúbal and went on to make 156 first-team appearances (of which 110 were in the Primeira Liga) for the club after making his debut in October 1997.
 He was loaned out to Desportivo Beja for the 1996–97 season, where he made 12 appearances.
 He was promoted twice out of the Segunda Liga with Vitória Setúbal, in 2000–01 and 2003–04, and was an unused substitute as they won the Taça de Portugal in 2005, and finished as runners-up in the Supertaça Cândido de Oliveira in 2005 and the Taça de Portugal in 2006; he also played in the 2006 Supertaça Cândido de Oliveira, as Vitória Setúbal lost 3–0 to Porto.
-He left the club in 2008, and went on to spend the 2008–09 season with Torreense and the 2009–10 season with Aljustrelense in the Segunda Divisão.
-After retiring as a player he became a goalkeeping coach.
+He left the club in 2008 and went on to spend the 2008–09 season with Torreense and the 2009–10 season with Aljustrelense in the Segunda Divisão.
+After retiring as a player, he became a goalkeeper coach.
+He has also managed Vitória de Sernache, Gouveia, Eléctrico, Cova da Piedade and Olímpico do Montijo.